The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 “Given the expectation of leaner future budgets, SSA needs to plan to meet its mission with fewer resources,” the Office of the Inspector General said, according to the Fiscal Times.

-Getting Approved for Disability Benefits
+Success Tips for Disability Benefits Approval

 While there may not be a concrete answer as to how long it takes for Social Security disability approval, there are ways to possibly speed up the process.